AaltoSciComp/python-for-scicomp/content/scripts.rst

   2. Open a terminal in jupyter (File -> New -> Terminal).

-  3. Convert the jupyter script to a python script by calling ``jupyter nbconvert --to script weather_observations.ipynb``
+  3. Convert the jupyter script to a python script by calling:
+     ``jupyter nbconvert --to script weather_observations.ipynb``

   4. Run the script: ``python  weather_observations.py``
      *Note: you may have* **python3** *rather than python*.